Johann Hoffmann (neurologist)

 Johann Hoffmann (28 March 1857 – 1 November 1919) was a German neurologist born in Hahnheim.

 He is remembered for describing Hoffmann's reflex and Werdnig–Hoffmann disease (now spinal muscular atrophy type 1).
+He is also known for the adult-onset hypothyroid myopathy, Hoffmann syndrome.
 He was educated at Worms and studied medicine at Heidelberg.
 He worked under Professor Wilhelm Erb, and succeeded him as head of neurology at Heidelberg.